Visiting Des Moines and discount transportation

 There are many things the city is famous for.
 One is its golf as countless golf courses are scattered everywhere around the city.
 The love of locals for the game is beyond imaginary.
 Another thing worth mentioning here is the beauty of the city which is enhanced by the bypassing River Moines.
 Situated at one of the banks of the river, the city offers amazing scenes to the visitors.

 Des Moines International Airport has the benefit of practically being in the heart of downtown, and with such close proximity, getting a ride outside the airport shouldn’t be that hard.
 There are rental services available from Enterprise and Hertz, not to mention several taxi services waiting outside the gate.

 |Des Moines Airport Transportation|

 If you’re in need of more types of transportation, Des Moines International has several bus transportation systems run by Para-transit, Greyhound and Jefferson Bus Lines.
-There are also several hotel shuttles, so be sure to check with yours to see if you can get a free ride.
+There are also several hotel shuttles, so be sure to check with yours to see if you can get a ride.

 |Nearby hotels in Des Moines|

 Des Moines is home to some of the most affordable restaurants in the country, allowing for a ride variety of places to stay.
 Whether it be one of the many affordable 2-star hotels like Quality Inn or Days Inn or one of the upper-end hotels like Holiday Inn, which still offer rooms under $100, you’re sure to find a comfortable place of rest.

 |Des Moines Restaurants|

 Although Des Moines has amazing hotels, they have even better restaurants.
 Visit Centro for a spacious dining experience, treating yourself to some amazing modern Italian.
 If Italian isn’t your thing, get a cold one and a taste of some classic American dishes at the Court Avenue Brewing Company.